 The master plan for the revitalization of the tourist area is designed to attract tourists.
 The face of the city will change significantly.
 New attractions will be developed.
 Upcoming visitors can expect a plaza, a city walk, and a public space for both locals and tourists.

-The cancellation of Komodo Island closure is a good thing after all.
+The cancellation of the Komodo Island closure is a good thing after all.
 While revitalization projects are taking place, local residents continue to work together with the government welcoming visitors to see Komodo dragons in the wild.
 It’s a win-win solution.

 Don’t just stop there.
-Hang around a little bit and explore the world-class destinations.
+Hang around a little bit and explore world-class destinations.
 Contact our tour Planner!